-Early life on Earth came in all kinds of whacky shapes and forms.
+Early life on Earth came in all kinds of wacky shapes and forms.
 Weird worm things with no apparent back or front, animals with no symmetry etc. These forms mostly gave away and aside from the cnidarians (jellyfish and hydras) and the echinoderms (sponges and starfish) most animal genera possess certain common traits, such as bilateral symmetry (mouth and anus on opposite ends, an equal number of limbs on each side of the body if limbs present).
 These traits have won out, particularly among land-dwelling animals, because they possess certain evolutionary benefits.
 Having the food receptacle placed as far away as possible from the waste disposal is good for reducing the danger of infection.
 Having equal numbers of limbs reduces necessary brain power devoted to balance and coordination.
 Also, having the sensory organs located as close as possible to the brain reduces reaction times and increases reflexes as signals have less distance travel, thus leading to the evolution of heads.
 These are a few examples, I’m sure evolutionary biologists would have more.

 This is not to say that aliens are likely to look like humans with prosthetics stuck on their noses but I think it’s entirely implausible that there would be worm-like aliens or reptile-like aliens or mammal-like aliens out in the universe.
 We will see unique expressions of life, not ones we are familiar with.
-The biggest most obvious difference might be size (scale).
-Slightly larger terrestrial planets with higher gravity would favor smaller organisms to reduce the energy and structural requirements of resisting gravity.
+The biggest most obvious difference might be the size (scale).
+Slightly larger terrestrial planets with higher gravity would favour smaller organisms to reduce the energy and structural requirements of resisting gravity.
 Vice versa on smaller worlds.
-Planets with more oxygen-rich atmospheres would also favor larger animals that respire via gas exchange, so animals with exoskeletons could grow larger, like how arthropods on Earth used to be much larger when there was more atmospheric oxygen then shrank when it reduced.
+Planets with more oxygen-rich atmospheres would also favour larger animals that respire via gas exchange, so animals with exoskeletons could grow larger, like how arthropods on Earth used to be much larger when there was more atmospheric oxygen then shrank when it reduced.

 Of course, there could also be aliens whose evolution and biology is nothing like ours and whose entire consciousness, if they even have one, is totally alien to ours.
-In this case, in my opinion, sci-fi writers are perfectly reasonable in creating any kinds of aliens they want and having them be equally plausible as long as they obey the laws of physics and chemistry.
+In this case, in my opinion, sci-fi writers are perfectly reasonable in creating any kind of aliens they want and having them be equally plausible as long as they obey the laws of physics and chemistry.

 We have all heard that we inhabit an average planet, orbiting an average star, in an average place in an average galaxy … nope.

 Most galaxies are either “red” or “blue.”
 A “blue” galaxy is actively forming stars.
 This means it is forming a lot of really big stars.
-These stars outshine the great majority of smaller, dimmer stars, and since their characteristic colors tend toward the blue end of the spectrum they are called “blue” galaxies.
-What seems to drive star formation in these galaxies is that they have active giant black holes in their centers, that emit jets of material and radiation that roil the tenuous gas within the galaxy into concentrated areas that then produce stars.
+These stars outshine the great majority of smaller, dimmer stars, and since their characteristic colours tend toward the blue end of the spectrum they are called “blue” galaxies.
+What seems to drive star formation in these galaxies is that they have active giant black holes in their centres, that emit jets of material and radiation that roil the tenuous gas within the galaxy into concentrated areas that then produce stars.